Skip to main content

 (d) The individual, the placing agency, or some other party pays for the services provided, or has a written agreement to pay for the services provided.

-(10) "Public assistance household" is a household in which all individuals receive some type of public income-maintenance payments, including but not limited to Ohio works first (OWF), supplemental security income (SSI), disaster relief and emergency assistance, or state or local government assistance programs based on need.
+(10) "Public assistance household" is a household in which the individual and at least one other household member receive some type of public income-maintenance payments, including but not limited to Ohio works first (OWF), supplemental nutrition assistance program (SNAP), supplemental security income (SSI), disaster relief and emergency assistance, or state or local government assistance programs based on need.

 (11) "Shelter" means living quarters for an individual in the individual's permanent living arrangement.